Phoenix Nursing Home Restraint Injury Attorneys

-Under the Nursing Home Reform Act of 1987, staff can only physically or chemically restrain nursing home residents for the purposes of protecting the restrained individual or other nursing home residents.
-Additionally, a doctor must order and fully document this measure.
+Under the Nursing Home Reform Act of 1987, staff can only physically or chemically restrain nursing home residents to protect the restrained individual or other nursing home residents.
+Additionally, a doctor must order and fully document this procedure.
 It is against the law for the nursing home staff to restrain residents as a form of punishment or just for convenience.
 Despite this, workers in these facilities continue to restrain residents illegally and unnecessarily, which often leads to injury.

 Physical Restraint Injuries

 Physical restraints commonly used in nursing homes include: